dps923/winter2020/graded-work/assign3.md

 Return to the restdb.io app.
 Create a new database.
 You can use this database for Assignment 3, and maybe Assignment 4.

 We suggest that you choose a "Name" that combines *your name initials* and *the course code*.
 The "Create New Database" task will then add a four-character suffix to the database name.
-For example, your professor's name initials are "PAM", so the database was named `pamdps923-de33`.
+For example, your professor's name initials are "RA", so the database was named `radps923-de33`.

 After creation, click its name on the left side of the list, and the database manager screen appears.
 Enable "Developer Mode", by clicking on the gear icon in the upper-right area of the screen.